lucide-icons/lucide/docs/guide/advanced/accessibility.md

 ::: warning
-In case some of your icons stand alone, and they serve a non-decorative function, make sure to provide the appropriate accessible label for them via the `aria-label` attribute.
+In case some of your icons stand alone, and they serve a non-decorative function, make sure to provide the appropriate accessible label for them.
 :::

 ![In short: provide accessible label for semantic icons, but not for decorative icons.](../../images/a11y/alttext-standalone.svg?raw=true)